How Surfers Tactically Strive for Wellbeing in Polluted Waters

 “See.
 There.
 Wait for it.
 There!
 That orange water bubbling up.
 There’s a pipe.
 I’ve seen it at low tide.
 My dad told me about it too, it’s been there since he was a child.
 It’s freaky, right? … Surf the south end (of the beach) when you see that.”

 – Informal offline interview

-According to the authors, affect and emotion underpin the sensibilities and tactics developed by surfers to cope with and mitigate pollution.
+According to the Evers and Phoenix, affect and emotion underpin the sensibilities and tactics developed by surfers to cope with and mitigate pollution.
 To illustrate the theme, they mention how the local history of deindustrialization, along with the several failed attempts to clean the blue spaces up, are seen by surfers as an abandonment by government and industry.
 Naturally, this has led to a distrust of strategy and fuelled resignation, which, in turn, has created a feeling of shame – an emotion with the potential to prompt an interest to care about and invest in both material and social relationships in order to improve their quality.
 At the same time, a feeling of anxiety emerges when local surfers realise that, to put food on the table, they rely on employment from the very industries harming the environment they are struggling to improve – thus pollution remains tied to livelihoods in the area.
 Moreover, these two emotions tend to intermingle with the act of striving for wellbeing through surfing, meaning that surfers can feel joy and excitement when riding contaminated waves despite the violence they are suffering.
 As such, the authors emphasise that affects and emotions also have tactical properties in that they can afford a moment of care and hope in the midst of pressure.